The Watering Hole, Perranporth: My Honest Guide to Cornwall’s Beach Bar

 How I would do it

-If a friend asked me how I would do The Watering Hole properly, I would say this: treat it as an extension of the beach, not a separate destination.
-Go after a swim, after a walk, or when the light is starting to soften in the evening.
-Keep the plan simple.
-If food matters, check serving times first.
-If there is a major event on, either lean fully into that or choose another time.
+If a friend asked me how I would do The Watering Hole properly, I would say this: keep the plan simple.
+Go after a swim, after a walk, or when the evening light starts to soften.

 The best version of this place is still the easiest one to understand: a pint, sea in front of you, no need to change out of beach clothes, and nowhere else you need to be.